btaba/blog/_posts/2015-01-27-sf_mexico_trip.markdown

 ### The actual hike

 The first hour is extremely steep and long.
-We were pretty excited when we got to the false summit, but soon realized the actual peak was off in the distance.
-Don't worry though, it's all easy going from here.
-It's less than an hour until you get to the real summit depending on your pace.
+It's all easy going after that, less than an hour until you get to the real summit depending on your pace.
 This is a moderate hike for a 4000ft gain!

 ![hike]({{ site.url }}/assets/article_images/2015-01-27-sf_mexico_trip/view.jpg)